boozallen/aissemble/DRAFT_RELEASE_NOTES.md

 # How to Upgrade

+>[!WARNING]
+> The upgrade process is a little different for this release to support the Java 17 updates.
+Specifically, the finalization
+> section has a few more steps.

 The following steps will upgrade your project to `1.10`.
 These instructions consist of multiple phases:
 - Automatic Upgrades - no manual action required
 - Precondition Steps - needed in all situations